The High Standard

 The Colt double-action lock-work design of 1889, which was based on the Schmidt-Galand lock of 1878, received incremental improvements which resulted in the 1905 Colt Police Positive design with a safety mechanism that prevented the hammer from striking a cartridge unless the trigger was held all the way to the rear.
 This fundamental design dating to 1878 was still in use by Colt’s when Nonte penned his article in 1976.

 Smith & Wesson came out with their first Hand Ejector model in 1896, which was improved in 1905 by the addition of a rebound slide with a shoulder on top, and a hammer with a small shoulder on the bottom.
 The two shoulders prevent the hammer from resting on the firing pin.
 In 1915 a hammer block was added.
-Minor improvements have been made since, including coil springs, a redesigned hammer block, and a shortened hammer throw, but the company is still using its essential 1905 design in 2018.
+Incremental improvements have been made since, but the company is still using its fundamental 1905 design in 2018.

 The first new design to appear in the 20th century was the 1964 Charter Arms, by Doug McClennahan, followed by the Dan Wesson and the Ruger double-action revolvers, but as Nonte says, “...they still didn’t exhibit any radical departure from the traditional sixgun design.”
 He notes that Colt’s came out with the Mk.
 III in 1969, but it “...offered nothing outstanding, aside from a transfer-bar internal safety.
 It was really a compromise of several existing designs.”
 He concludes: “Not really a lot to show for over 75 years...,” and “...we’ve said in print several times that a genuinely new revolver design was long overdue.”
 There have been few revolver innovations since Nonte’s article—even the Kimber K6S revolver’s lockwork is a copy of the Smith & Wesson, though it does have a somewhat innovative cylinder design.